 </custodian>

 InformationRecipient

 The informationRecipient element records the intended recipient of the information at the time the document is created.
 For example, in cases where the intended recipient of the document is the patient's health chart, set the receivedOrganization to be the scoping organization for that chart.

-MAY contain zero or more [0..*] informationRecipient (CONF:5565).
+40. MAY contain zero or more [0..*] informationRecipient (CONF:5565).

 The informationRecipient, if present, SHALL contain exactly one [1..1] intendedRecipient (CONF:5566).

 This intendedRecipient SHOULD contain atleast one [1..*] id (NEWCONF:xxxxx).

 Such ids SHOULD utilize the combined @root and @extension attributes to record the information recipient’s identity in a secure, trusted, and unique way.
 (NEWCONF:xxxxx).

 For a provider then this id, SHOULD include zero or one [0..1] id where id/@root ="2.16.840.1.113883.4.6" National Provider Identifier (NEWCONF:xxxxx).

+The ids MAY reference the id of a person or organization entity specified elsewhere in the document (NEWCONF:xxxxx).

 This intendedRecipient MAY contain zero or one [0..1] informationRecipient (CONF:5567).

 The informationRecipient, if present, SHALL contain at least one [1..*] name (CONF:5568).

 The content of name SHALL be a conformant US Realm Person Name (PN.US.FIELDED) (2.16.840.1.113883.10.20.22.5.1.1) (CONF:10427).

 This intendedRecipient MAY contain zero or one [0..1] receivedOrganization (CONF:5577).

 The receivedOrganization, if present, SHALL contain exactly one [1..1] name (CONF:5578).

 Figure 23: informationRecipient examples

 <!-- The document is intended for multiple recipients,